Sudden Resource Guarding in Dogs

 Pay Attention to Your Dog's Signals

 Along with a dog who resource guards objects or space, there is often a dog who is shrinking in a corner afraid to even move.
 If a dog's fearful behavior is directed towards people, a person who has lost trust in the dog may fear an impending bite.
 Even if dogs in multiple dog households never engage in fights, there may still be some tension present.
 There often is, and the circumstance may sometimes turn into a ticking time bomb.
 Any time there is tension, trigger stacking may take place, and the ending might not be nice.
-When directed towards humans, it's important to carefully evaluate circumstances.
+When directed toward humans, it's important to carefully evaluate circumstances.

 In the case of a dog who is being pestered by a child, the dog may retreat and desire to be left alone; the dog may move to the couch, under a bed, or in a corner.
 He may also send stress signals such as lip licking, head turning, and yawning.
 If these requests for space are ignored, he may growl to make his point clear.
 When this happens, the dog is often accused of being aggressive when he is simply stressed and misunderstood.
 His requests for space along with the many "leave me alone signals" get lost in translation.